 1. He Lacks Confidence

 How scared are you about nurturing your newborn?
 Most new moms like you are nervous, confused and stressed.
 Well then, imagine the plight of the dad-to-be who does not have any natural instincts of a mother.
 He might be the bravest boy for you.
 But, when it comes to parenting, both of you are on the same board.
 Panicked, like you, he may shy away from taking care of the baby.
-His lack of experience is what stopping him, not his lack of
+His lack of experience is what stopping him, not his lack of love for your baby.

 The support you get from the vast network of friends and family should be extended to your partner.
 He is also new to the experience of fatherhood.
 Talk to him about his fears.
 Share your experiences.
 Do not make him feel that you have high expectations from his as a father.
 This will help him relax and prepare to welcome his little one.